 A maximum of 4 courses (12 credits) may be taken in another UBC graduate program, at the senior undergraduate level, or at another University (during the PhD).
 Students must receive specific, prior approval from both (a) the Director of the Graduate Program and (b) their supervisor or initial academic contact for any course taken outside the UBC Political Science Department or at the senior undergraduate level.
 Approval will be granted only for courses that are taught to a broadly similar academic standard to courses in the UBC Political Science graduate program.
-Note that senior undergraduate courses and courses in professional Master’s programs (e.g., Public Policy, Education, Social Work, etc.) may not have reading or writing requirements comparable to those of courses in academic graduate programs, and so may not be approved for credit.
+To receive approval, outside courses need not involve the same forms of work or assessment as Political Science graduate courses; however, they must be broadly similar in overall workload and in the degree to which the assessed components of the course challenge students to demonstrate analytical and communication and mastery of the subject matter.
+Note that senior undergraduate courses and courses in professional Master’s programs (e.g., Public Policy, Education, Social Work, etc.) may not have reading or assessed-work requirements comparable to those of courses in academic graduate programs, and so may not be approved for credit.
 Students wishing to take a course outside the department should consult with the Graduate Director first in order to identify any difficulties that might arise.
 Where the outside course is not comparable in rigour to a Political Science graduate course, the student may need to ask the course instructor to make adjustments to course readings and assignments in order to make the requirements comparable to those of a POLI graduate course.

 Each major field has its own specific course requirements.
 It is the student’s responsibility to ensure that these course requirements are met prior to the taking of the comprehensive exam in that field.
 Students in any field may apply for a partial exemption for the quantitative methods course requirements, based on their particular course of study, with the support of their supervisor.
 Any such exemptions must be approved by the Graduate Director.
 In addition, the substitution of a functionally equivalent course for a required methods course requires the permission of the Graduate Director.